MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 {
   "attributes": [
     {"name": "Id","type": "int64!","operations": [ "equals" ]},
-    {"name": "Year","type": "int32?","operations": [ "equals", "is_between" ]},
+    {"name": "Year","type": "int32?","operations": [ "equals"]},
-    {"name": "CitationCount","type": "int32?","operations": [ "equals", "is_between" ]},
+    {"name": "CitationCount","type": "int32?","operations": [ "equals"]},
-    {"name": "EstimatedCitationCount","type": "int32?","operations": [ "equals", "is_between" ]},
+    {"name": "EstimatedCitationCount","type": "int32?","operations": [ "equals"]},
     {"name": "AuthorAffiliations.Sequence","type": "int32?","operations": [ "equals" ]}
   ]
 }
 ```

 >[!NOTE]
->Try adding **is_between** to numeric filter attributes and extend the sample code to enables publication year range filter.
+>Try adding **is_between** to numeric filter attributes and extend the sample code to enable publication year range filter.

 For string attributes, we want to select attributes that have common values such as **FieldsOfStudy.Name**.
 Attribute having common values allows MAKES to generate filter suggestions based on entity statistics using Histogram API.

 ![fields of study filter snapshot](media/privateLibraryExampleApp-fieldsOfStudyFilterSection.png)

  For attribute values that may be too noisy, you may opt for the normalized version such as using **AuthorName** instead of **OriginalAuthorName**.
-We should add **equals** operation to these attributes.
+For the example library application we need to add **equals** operation to these attributes to support our various text filter expereince.

 We may also want to select attributes with unique values, such as DOI.
 This enables fast DOI search and retrieval.